Clement Claiborne Clay

-Clement Claiborne Clay (December 13, 1816 – January 3, 1882), also known as C. C. Clay Jr., was a United States Senator (Democrat) from the state of Alabama from 1853 to 1861, and a Confederate States senator from Alabama from 1862 to 1864.
+Clement Claiborne Clay (December 13, 1816 – January 3, 1882), also known as C. C. Clay Jr., was a United States senator from the state of Alabama from 1853 to 1861, and a Confederate States senator from Alabama from 1862 to 1864.
 His portrait appeared on the Confederate one-dollar note (4th issue and later).

-Biography
+He was a member of the Democratic Party.

+He and his father, who was a governor of Alabama and also a U.S. senator, were among the state's most prominent enslavers, according to the Washington Post.
+Together the two men enslaved 87 people on four Alabama plantations as recorded in the 1860 census.

 Early life

 Clement Claiborne Clay was born to Clement Comer Clay and Susanna Claiborne Withers, the daughter of well-off planter John Withers, in Huntsville, Alabama.
-He had a strong political pedigree; he was the oldest son of Clement Comer Clay, a U.S. senator and governor of Alabama.
+He had a strong political pedigree as the oldest son of U. S. senator and Alabama governor Clement Comer Clay.
 He was also a third cousin of Henry Clay, the noted statesman from Kentucky.
+John Withers Clay, proprietor and editor of the Huntsville Weekly Democrat, and Hugh Lawson Clay, who served in the military, were his brothers.

 Clay attended the Huntsville Green Academy, then studied at the University of Alabama at Tuscaloosa in 1833–1834.
 In August 1834, at the age seventeen, he received an A.B. degree.
 He served as his father's secretary in 1835–1837 after Clement Clay, Sr. was elected as a governor of Alabama.
 In 1837, he and his brother John Withers Clay both entered the University of Virginia; their brother Hugh Lawson Clay joined them later.
 In July 1839, Clay obtained a Bachelor of Laws degree after studying with John B. Minor, known for his rigor, and was admitted to the Alabama Bar on October 2, 1839.